confluentinc/ksql/docs/syntax-reference.rst

 Selects rows from a KSQL stream or table.
 The result of this statement will not be persisted in a Kafka topic and will only be printed out in the console.
 To stop the continuous query in the CLI press ``Ctrl-C``.
+Note that WINDOW, GROUP BY and HAVING clauses can only be used if the from_item is a stream.

 In the above statements from_item is one of the following: